openpreserve/scape-toolwrapper/README.md

 Execute the following on the command-line ($TOOLWRAPPER\_GITHUB\_FOLDER denotes the path to the folder where the Scape Toolwrapper repository was cloned into):

+**Tip:** If run without any argument, the **generate.sh** script will output an usage message explaining what arguments one can pass (and their meaning) and which of them are mandatory.

 ```bash
 $> cd $TOOLWRAPPER_GITHUB_FOLDER
 $> ./toolwrapper-bash-generator/bin/generate.sh -e hsilva@keep.pt -o output_dir -t \